Introduction to Sheep Farming in Sri Lanka:

 - Income: For the landless people it will be a good income and for the married people the sheep or other live stocks animals are given as a gift.

-- Employment: The sheep farming will be good source of livelihood for the less literate, un-skilled and low income farmers.
+- Employment: Sheep farming will be a good source of livelihood for the less literate, un-skilled, and low-income farmers.

 Read: Growing Asparagus In Pots.